A Biblical Look at Marriage, Divorce and Remarriage

 Abandonment: A tenderhearted marriage consisting of two Christ-followers is always God’s “ideal.”
 Hard hearts cannot support a marriage, and it is not uncommon to find a hard heart in the midst of a “mixed” marriage (i.e., one composed of a believing and an unbelieving spouse).
 Though Scripture suggests that a “mixed” marriage, once it exists, is preferable to divorce (1 Cor 7), the Scripture allows for divorce when an unbelieving spouse insists on divorcing a believing spouse.

 Conclusion: Though the “mixed” marriage may end in divorce, the believing spouse is not given permission to initiate divorce.
 Rather (as mentioned in the sexual immorality conclusion above), the faithful, believing spouse should grant forgiveness, work through difficult circumstances and push for reconciliation.
+And in this process, we see God working through people who love the unbelieving spouse, approaching them lovingly.
+For the believing spouse, some comfort is hopefully given knowing that the abandoning spouse needs Jesus and can approach them in an evangelistic fashion.

-Suggested Scripture Study: 1 Corinthians 7:10-11, 14-16, 1 Peter 3:1-2
+Suggested Scripture Study: 1 Corinthians 7:10-16, Matthew 18:15-17

 Suggested Scripture Study: Matthew 18:15-17, Romans 13:1-5, 1 Corinthians 7:12-16, Ephesians 4:32, Colossians 3: 12-17, 1 Peter 3:1-2